LiberTEM/LiberTEM/docs/publications/udfpaper/udfpaper.rst

 Introduction and motivation
 ---------------------------

-The data rate of detectors for electron microscopy has grown by TODO three orders of magnitude between 2009 and 2019, while the throughput of IT components such as CPU, memory, mass storage and network grew by only TODO one order of magnitude, following exponential scaling laws like Moore’s law [@Weber2018].
+The data rate of detectors for electron microscopy has grown by three orders of magnitude between 2009 and 2019, while the throughput of IT components such as CPU, memory, mass storage and network grew by roughly one order of magnitude, following exponential scaling laws like Moore’s law [@Weber2018].

 PC-based solutions that were perfectly adequate in 2009 are no longer suitable